François Mitterrand: Discovery of HIV

-Controversy surrounding the discovery of the Human Immunodeficiency Virus (HIV) was intense after American researcher Robert Gallo and French scientist Luc Montagnier both claimed to have discovered it.
+The controversy surrounding the discovery of the Human Immunodeficiency Virus (HIV) was intense after American researcher Robert Gallo and French scientist Luc Montagnier both claimed to have discovered it.
 The two scientists had given the new virus different names.
 The controversy was eventually settled by an agreement (helped along by the mediation of Dr Jonas Salk) between President Ronald Reagan and François Mitterrand which gave equal credit to both men and their teams.

 Apology to the Huguenots

-In October 1985, to commemorate the tricentenary of the Revocation of the Edict of Nantes, François Mitterrand gave a formal apology to the descendants of Huguenots around the world.
+In October 1985, to commemorate the tricentenary of the Revocation of the Edict of Nantes, Mitterrand gave a formal apology to the descendants of Huguenots around the world.
 At the same time, a special postage stamp was released in their honour.
 The stamp states that France is the home of the Huguenots ("Accueil des Huguenots").
 Hence their rights were finally recognised.

 Co-Prince of Andorra

-On 2 February 1993, in his capacity as co-prince of Andorra, François Mitterrand and Joan Martí Alanis, who was Bishop of Urgell and therefore Andorra's other co-prince, signed Andorra's new constitution, which was later approved by referendum in the principality.
+On 2 February 1993, in his capacity as co-prince of Andorra, Mitterrand and Joan Martí Alanis, who was Bishop of Urgell and therefore Andorra's other co-prince, signed Andorra's new constitution, which was later approved by referendum in the principality.

 Death

-François Mitterrand died in Paris on 8 January 1996 at the age of 79 from prostate cancer, a condition he and his doctors had concealed for most of his presidency (see section on "Medical secrecy" below).
+Mitterrand died in Paris on 8 January 1996 at the age of 79 from prostate cancer, a condition he and his doctors had concealed for most of his presidency (see section on "Medical secrecy" below).
 A few days before his death, he was joined by family members and close friends for a "last meal" that attracted controversy because, in addition to other gourmet dishes, it included the serving of roast ortolan bunting, a small wild songbird that is a protected species whose sale was and remains illegal in France.

 Funeral

 The day of the funeral was declared a national day of mourning.
 A requiem mass was held at Notre-Dame cathedral, celebrated by Cardinal Lustiger in the presence of UN Secretary General Boutros Boutros-Ghali, EU President Jacques Santer and representatives from 171 countries.
-Daniel Tarschys, Secretary General of the Council of Europe, former Presidents of the European Commission Jacques Delors and Simone Veil were present.

-Jacques Chirac, President of France, Former President Valéry Giscard d'Estaing and Former Prime Ministers Édouard Balladur, Jacques Chaban-Delmas, Laurent Fabius, Maurice Couve de Murville, Michel Rocard, Pierre Mauroy, Édith Cresson were present.
-61 heads of state were presented.
+Daniel Tarschys, Secretary General of the Council of Europe, former president of the European Commission Jacques Delors and Simone Veil were present.
+Jacques Chirac, President of France, Alain Juppé, Prime Minister of France, former president Valéry Giscard d'Estaing and former prime ministers Édouard Balladur, Jacques Chaban-Delmas, Laurent Fabius, Maurice Couve de Murville, Michel Rocard, Pierre Mauroy, Édith Cresson were present.
+Sixty-one heads of state were presented.

 François Mitterrand's grave is in Jarnac.

 Former leaders and foreign delegations who attended François Mitterrand's funeral included: